pratstick/odin-recipes/README.md

 ## How to Contribute

-We welcome contributions from fellow food enthusiasts!
+Contributions from fellow food enthusiasts are welcomed!
 If you have a favorite recipe you'd like to share or a suggestion to improve, please feel free to submit a pull request with your changes.

 ## Get in Touch

 Have questions or feedback?
-We'd love to hear from you!
-Reach out to us here and we'll get back to you as soon as possible.
+I'd love to hear from you!

 ## Credits

 This website was created with love by Pratyush.
-Special thanks to the following contributors for their valuable input and support:
+Special thanks to the odin project

 ## License